endes0/MCArena/README.md

 * item1 = <some item>
 * item2 = <another item>

-Each item MUST have an amount specifier.
+Each item that you want to stack should have an amount specifier.
 This is correct:

 * item1 = 137
 * amount1 = 16